justin-napolitano/accord-headliner/index.md

 +++
-title =  "Honda Accord Headliner Redo" date = "2024-06-12"
+title =  "Honda Accord Headliner Redo" date = "2024-06-14"
-description = "Redoing the headliner in a n old Honda Accord" author = "Justin Napolitano" tags = ['automotive'] images = ["my-baby-2.jpg"] featuredimage = ["my-baby-2.jpg"]
+description = "Redoing the headliner in an old Honda Accord" author = "Justin Napolitano" tags = ['automotive'] images = ["my-baby-2.jpg"]
 +++

-Look at that beautiful 12 year old Honda
+My beautiful 12 year old Honda

 ![my-baby](./photos/my-baby-2.jpg)

 ## Why

 The foam holding it in place to the headliner board deteriorated.
-I am too broke to buy a new liner... and the car is too old to make it perfect.
+The car is too old to make it perfect so any headliner fabric will work.

 ## Find a suitable headliner replacement fabric